-Promising numbers: According to a new report from Alpen Capital, the size of the GCC's retail sector is projected to grow at a compound annual growth rate (CAGR) of 4 percent, from $253.2 billion in 2018 to $308 billion 2023.
-Retail sales are under pressure, but are forecast to recover. hrough 2023.
+Overall, the size of the GCC's retail sector is expected to grow from $253.2 billion in 2018 to $308 billion in 2023.